 There is no rush in Floortime.
 It’s a process.
 Jackie and I did a podcast on being versus doing–a concept that psychologist Daniel Siegel (author of the Whole Brain Child with Tina Payne Bryson) talks about when he says being in the moment is about accepting reality.
 We are driven to think about what’s coming, Jackie says, but it’s about staying in the present moment to allow the process to unfold.
 Development is an individual process.
 When we’re parenting children with developmental differences, we have to be even more respectful of this process, Jackie adds.

 In my conference presentation, I spent some time discussing how my ‘R‘ with Dr. Stanley Greenspan began when I learned about Floortime.
 First, I saw this video by chance on the news on the television back in 2012, and then I found this video online after reading the book Engaging Autism.
 I then began to delve into courses at ICDL and discovered Dr. Stanley Greenspan’s old web radio shows.
 As I said at the conference, there’s nothing like going back to the original source and every time I hear Dr. Greenspan speak, there are powerful take-aways.
 I highly recommend them!

 I hope you enjoyed the discussion around these five revelations from parenting since a diagnosis.
-I thank the Interdisciplinary Council on Development and Learning (ICDL) for the opportunity to speak at the conference and Jackie Bartell for joining me to reflect on them and would love your feedback.
+I thank the International Council on Development and Learning (ICDL) for the opportunity to speak at the conference and Jackie Bartell for joining me to reflect on them and would love your feedback.
 Please feel free to comment, share experiences, or ask questions in the Comments section below and if you would consider sharing this post on Facebook or Twitter, that would be great!
 Thank you.
 Stay tuned for the second half of this discussion next week!